cerebral/overmind/packages/overmind-website/guides/intermediate/06_statecharts.md

 ## Conditions

 In our chart above we let the user log in even though there is no **username** or **password**.
 That seems a bit silly.
 In statecharts you can define conditions.
-These conditions receives the state of the configuration and returns a boolean.
+These conditions receives the state of the configuration and returns true or false.

 ```marksy
 h(Example, { name: "guide/statecharts/condition.ts" })
 ```

-Now the **login** action can only be executed, causing a transition to the new transition state if there is a username and password inserted.
+Now the **login** action can only be executed when there is a username and password inserted, causing a transition to the new transition state.

 ## State
 Our initial state defined for this configuration is: